Decision-Oriented Dialogue for Human-AI Collaboration: Analysis

+\paragraph{Failures of Reasoning} On \texttt{Planning}, we observed that the model would make tool queries as prompted to do so, but fail to reason over the outputs of the tool (e.g., searching for museums when the user asked to visit a museum and then outputting a proposal consisting of the search results and nothing else).
+Models also fail to do the optimization step of the proposal (as supported by our PSP results): proposals are often only slightly better than random, and do not improve drastically over the course of the dialogue.

+\paragraph{Hallucination and Grounding} We observed that LM assistants often failed to ground against the information they were given, outputting false information such as hallucinated flights.
+These instances were a major source of frustration with human users and made it very difficult to reliably collaborate with the assistant.

+\paragraph{Uncooperativeness} Human players were often frustrated that LM assistants were uncooperative.
+For instance, they would fail to fulfill requests like ``please add ... to the itinerary'' or would ignore information provided by the user such as ``I cannot make any flights on Friday,'' even when human players would repeatedly send these messages.
+LM assistants also exhibited a failure to understand \emph{joint commitment} by verbally committing to one course of action then making a different proposal entirely. \texttt{Mediation} was particularly challenging due to the multi-party dialogue---here, the LM failed to manage the coordination amongst multiple players, sometimes making a proposal after eliciting preferences from one player without consulting the other player.

-Qualitatively, we show a human-human dialogue side-by-side with a self-play dialogue in~\cref{fig:qualitative}.
-We generally observe across the human dialogues that human-human pairs exhibit diverse strategies in (1) \textbf{user-agent initiative}: in some dialogues, users are proactive in sharing relevant information, while in others agents make directed queries to narrow down the set of proposals; and (2) \textbf{coordination strategies}: working incrementally from partial proposals, backtracking, and more.
+Beyond achieving a basic level of cooperation, we would hope that future LMs can exhibit more rich and adaptive behaviors as human pairs do.
+We show a human-human dialogue side-by-side with a self-play dialogue in~\cref{fig:qualitative}.
+We generally observe across the human dialogues that human-human pairs exhibit diverse strategies in (1) \emph{user \vs assistant initiative}: in some dialogues, users are proactive in sharing relevant information, while in others, assistants make directed queries to narrow down the set of proposals; and (2) \emph{coordination strategies}: working incrementally from partial proposals, backtracking, and more.
+In contrast, self-play dialogues and LM utterances in human-LM play tend to be repetitive.